cincoutprabu/xamlquery/README.md

 `ParentByName()` - finds a parent control by name.

-`Root()` - method finds the root control in the rendered Silverlight page.
+`Root()` - method finds the root control of the screen or window or page.
 If a UserControl or Page is embedded within another UserControl or Page, the later will be returned as root.

 # XamlQuery API